Archive for April, 2021

 April 27, 2021

-(This is part of an inventory I’m conducting of old posts).
-What I call my “shapes” I’d intended as Kalligrams –essentially visual poems or poems containing visual elements– but somehow they never took on a poetic element and remained mere Designs, mostly uninteresting.
+What I call my “shapes” I’d intended as Kalligrams — essentially visual poems or poems containing visual elements — but somehow they never took on a poetic element and remained mere Designs, mostly uninteresting.
 Here are a few I consider to be standouts followed by the rest.
-(Note that these can appear rather different in different browswers.)
+(Note that these can appear rather different in different browsers.)

 81, 84,